Two-Factor Authentication Statistics: A Good Password is Not Enough

 (LastPass)

 Which passwords are considered weak?
-A password is weak if it includes repeating letters and/or numbers, sequences, or common phrases such as: “admin,” “i love you,” and “password”.
-Security reports gathered from breaches revealed that internet users don’t think too hard when it comes to creating a secure password.
+A password is weak if it includes repeating letters and/or numbers, sequences, or common phrases such as: “admin,” “I love you,” and “password.”
+Security reports gathered from breaches revealed that internet users don’t think too hard when creating a secure password.
 Therefore, once that login is stolen, it’s easy for hackers to grab even more in one fell swoop.

 (Duo Security)